redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```
 # Obtain the Application ID of the service principal used in the ARO cluster
 aroSPAppId="$(oc get secret azure-credentials -n kube-system -o json | jq -r .data.azure_client_id | base64 --decode)"

+# Obtain the Object ID of the service principal used in the ARO cluster
+aroSPObjId="$(az ad sp show --id $aroSPAppId -o tsv --query [objectId])"

 # Set the name of the ARO Managed Service Identity
 msiName="$aroCluster-msi"